 Conclusion

 Do have in mind that the crazy inflation we’re seeing nowadays is affecting most of the world, and some countries are more affected than others.
-So finding decent, safe and expat-friendly cities to live in on a low budget is becoming more and more of a challenge.

 Now over to you.
 Have you lived in any of the countries mentioned above?
 Or maybe you have additional recommendations for countries where you can live on $750 per month?
 Let us all know by sharing your thoughts below.